-''' write_blif [options] [filename] Write the current design to an BLIF file. -top top_module set the specified module as design top module -buf <cell-type> <in-port> <out-port> use cells of type <cell-type> with the specified port names for buffers -unbuf <cell-type> <in-port> <out-port> replace buffer cells with the specified name and port names with a .names statement that models a buffer -true <cell-type> <out-port> -false <cell-type> <out-port> -undef <cell-type> <out-port> use the specified cell types to drive nets that are constant 1, 0, or undefined. when '-' is used as <cell-type>, then <out-port> specifies the wire name to be used for the constant signal and no cell driving that wire is generated. when '+' is used as <cell-type>, then <out-port> specifies the wire name to be used for the constant signal and a .names statement is generated to drive the wire. -noalias if a net name is aliasing another net name, then by default a net without fanout is created that is driven by the other net.
+''' -buf <cell-type> <in-port> <out-port> use cells of type <cell-type> with the specified port names for buffers -unbuf <cell-type> <in-port> <out-port> replace buffer cells with the specified name and port names with a .names statement that models a buffer -true <cell-type> <out-port> -false <cell-type> <out-port> -undef <cell-type> <out-port> use the specified cell types to drive nets that are constant 1, 0, or undefined. when '-' is used as <cell-type>, then <out-port> specifies the wire name to be used for the constant signal and no cell driving that wire is generated. when '+' is used as <cell-type>, then <out-port> specifies the wire name to be used for the constant signal and a .names statement is generated to drive the wire. -noalias if a net name is aliasing another net name, then by default a net without fanout is created that is driven by the other net.
 This option suppresses the generation of this nets without fanout.
 The following options can be useful when the generated file is not going to be read by a BLIF parser but a custom tool.
-It is recommended to not name the output file .blif when any of this options is used. '''

-''' -icells do not translate Yosys's internal gates to generic BLIF logic functions.
-Instead create .subckt or .gate lines for all cells. -gates print .gate instead of .subckt lines for all cells that are not instantiations of other modules from this design. -conn do not generate buffers for connected wires. instead use the non-standard .conn statement. -attr use the non-standard .attr statement to write cell attributes -param use the non-standard .param statement to write cell parameters use the non-standard .cname statement to write cell names -iname, -iattr enable -cname and -attr functionality for .names statements (the .cname and .attr statements will be included in the BLIF output after the truth table for the .names statement) -blackbox write blackbox cells with .blackbox statement. -impltf do not write definitions for the $true, $false and $undef wires. '''
+It is recommended not to name the output file .blif when any of these options are used. -icells do not translate Yosys's internal gates to generic BLIF logic functions.
+Instead create .subckt or .gate lines for all cells. -gates print .gate instead of .subckt lines for all cells that are not instantiations of other modules from this design. -conn do not generate buffers for connected wires. instead use the non-standard .conn statement. -attr use the non-standard .attr statement to write cell attributes use the non-standard .param statement to write cell parameters -cname use the non-standard .cname statement to write cell names -iname, -iattr enable -cname and -attr functionality for .names statements (the .cname and .attr statements will be included in the BLIF output after the truth table for the .names statement) '''